 Keep reading to learn about the top online RN-to-MSN nurse practitioner program rankings.

 Those considering an RN-to MSN nurse practitioner program should seek out educational programs that are accredited by the Accreditation Commission for Education in Nursing (ACEN) or the Commission on Collegiate Nursing Education (CCNE).
 For the avoidance of doubt, all of the programs listed in the table below, and across NPSchools.com, have such accreditation.

 A few programs are in the early stages of accreditation, which is generally the case for newer online programs, and such initial accreditation simply means they have not yet completed the process of earning full accreditation, but are in the process of doing so.
 That said, most programs have already earned full accreditation.
 Details are listed on each school’s profile page, linked from the table below.

-The NPSchools.com has amassed a comprehensive database of more than 700 online APRN programs — including nurse practitioner, nurse-midwifery, and clinical nurse specialist programs — that were accepting new students as of the outset of the 2019-2020 academic year.
+The NPSchools.com has amassed a comprehensive database of 928 online APRN programs—including nurse practitioner, nurse-midwifery, and clinical nurse specialist programs—that were accepting new students as of the outset of the 2021-2022 academic year.
 The online RN-to-MSN NP programs listed here are drawn from said database and ranked by their AdvanceU score, which factors in cost, admissions flexibility, and program variety.
 To qualify for inclusion in our rankings, a program must require no more than nine campus visits.